Ways To Get Past Insecurities About Your Looks

 Plastic surgery can be a good choice if you're doing it for the right reasons and you have realistic expectations.
 Here are some psychological traits that make someone a good candidate:

-- They're doing it for themselves, not because of outside pressure from their partner, family, or employers.
+- They're doing it for themselves, not because of outside pressure from their partner, family, or employer.

 - They don't think making some tweaks to one body part will radically alter their appearance or make them much more attractive.
 They realize they'll still look more-or-less the same, just with that one part more in proportion to the rest of their features.